francissibal/Credit_Card_Fraud_Analysis/README.md

 # Credit Card Fraud Detection Analysis (2019-2020)
 This repository contains the end-to-end analysis of a credit card transaction dataset to identify and predict instances of fraud.
 The project combines SQL, and Microsoft Power BI for exploratory data analysis and visualization, with a focus on understanding fraud risk patterns and informing fraud prevention strategies.

 # Business Problem
 A new credit card company entering the competitive western United States market faces a dual threat: the immediate financial losses from fraudulent transactions and the long-term reputational damage that erodes customer trust.
 Without a robust, data-driven fraud detection system, the company risks significant revenue leakage and struggles to establish itself as a secure and reliable choice for consumers.
 The core business problem is the need to proactively identify and mitigate fraud to ensure financial stability, protect customers, and build a strong brand foundation centered on security.

 # Executive Summary
-This report details the analysis of credit card transactions from 2019-2020 to identify key fraud patterns and inform prevention strategies for a new credit card company.
-Although fraudulent transactions constitute just 0.52% of the total volume, they account for over $923,000 in losses, highlighting a significant financial risk.
+This report provides a detailed analysis of credit card fraud patterns, revealing that while fraudulent transactions constitute only 0.52% of total volume, they have resulted in $923,190 in financial losses.

 The analysis revealed that fraud disproportionately targets older customers (ages 46+) and occurs most frequently in online shopping transactions, which have a fraud rate more than double that of in-store purchases.
 Geographically, California represents the largest total loss at $206K, while Alaska shows the highest proportional risk with a 1.69% fraud rate.
 A key behavioral pattern identified was the use of low-value transactions at unusual distances to test stolen card details.

-Key recommendations include strengthening monitoring of online channels, implementing targeted security alerts for older demographics, enhancing geolocation-based anomaly detection, and collaborating with high-risk merchants to improve transaction verification.
+Based on these findings, we recommend immediate action to strengthen online transaction monitoring protocols, launch targeted security awareness campaigns for older customers, and implement enhanced verification measures in high-risk states and with specific merchants.
+These actions will significantly reduce financial exposure and enhance the security of our platform.

+# Summary of Key Findings
+**Overall Financial Impact:**

+* Total Fraudulent Transactions: 1,782

+* Total Financial Loss: $923,190

+* Fraud Rate (by volume): 0.52%

+**Most Vulnerable Spending Categories (by Fraud Rate):**

+* Online Shopping (shopping_net): 1.44%

+* Grocery Point-of-Sale (grocery_pos): 1.32%

+* Miscellaneous Online (misc_net): 1.28%

+**Most Affected Customer Demographics (by Transaction Count):**

+* Age Group 46–60: 569 fraudulent transactions

+* Age Group 61+: 540 fraudulent transactions

 ## Project Overview & Objective
 A new credit card company in the western United States wants to establish itself as a market leader in fraud prevention and security.